aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-remaining-access-patterns.en.md

 ## Background

-In Exercise 2, you configured [searchable encryption](TODO) to enable you to perform [TODO what is the access pattern?].
+In Exercise 3, you configured [searchable encryption](TODO) to enable you to perform queries on Employee Records.
-However, this is just one access pattern out of many we want to support.

-In this exercise, you will add support for the remaining access patterns originally supported in Exercise 1.
+In this exercise, you will add support for the remaining record types.

 As you configure each new beacon to support a new access pattern, consider what [truncation length is appropriate for that beacon](TODO)